Skip to content

 With every conflagration there are whispers that there’s slightly more to things than meets the eye.
 Could owners, wanting to escape the costly regulations of looking after a listed building, be behind it this time?
 Here at The Bell, it’s one of the things people most often ask us to look into.

 I've been chipping away at this ever since joining The Bell.
-The idea is for it to be the definitive record of important public buildings that have gone up in flames in this city.
-I’ve so far found 36 by looking at the last 25 years alone.
+The idea is for it to be the definitive record of important, non-residential buildings that have gone up in flames in this city.
+I’ve so far found 42 by looking at the last 26 years alone.

 The map is below, have a root around the city and hover over the points to see who owned the property when the fire happened.
 Then let me know – are there any I’ve missed?
 Please share it far and wide – the idea is to build a comprehensive picture so the more input we can get from right across the city the better.